Annual Scientific Meeting 2026

 On Wednesday 10 June, the day before the ASM, we have arranged a social meet-up for us to have a very informal networking opportunity.

 We will go for a walk along the Water of Leith (the main river system that flows through the centre of Edinburgh, part of the Forth River catchment).
-The plan is (details to follow) to meet early afternoon close to the city centre and walk downstream to the mouth of the river, near Leith, and have some drinks and food.

 This is an opportunity to meet people from the network and we are especially keen for early or new career freshwater ecologists to come and meet more established members of the network.
 In short, we hope this will be an excellent opportunity to make some new freshwater friends and build camaraderie to help facilitate fun discussions at the ASM.
+Please find details below.

 We look forward to seeing you there!